ssinuco/movie-challenge-planner/src/planning/react/HU4/en/Task6.md

 ## Definition of Done:

-- [ ] The `ListOptions`.tsx file is created within the components folder.
+- [ ] The `ListOptions.tsx` file is created within the components folder.

 - [ ] Dropdown UI is displayed with correct highlighting for the selected option.